lucaspin/decks-api/README.md

 - **Redis**: a Redis one.
 Note that this implementation has a few caveats currently, explained in [here](./pkg/storage/redis_storage.go).
 To use it, set the `DECK_STORAGE_TYPE` to `redis`.

 ## API

+### Authentication

+There was no requirement about authentication on the task description, so I decided not to implement it.
+The API is currently behind no authentication.
+However, I did register a [auth middleware](./pkg/api/auth.go), so if authentication is needed, that would be a good place to put it.

 ### Creating a deck